Jewish prayer: Attire

 IDF soldier Asael Lubotzky prays with tefillin.

 Tefillin (phylacteries) are a set of small cubic leather boxes painted black, containing scrolls of parchment inscribed with verses from the Torah.
-They are tied to the head and arm with leather straps dyed black, and worn by Jews only, during weekday morning prayers.
-In Orthodox synagogues they are expected to be worn only by men; in Conservative synagogues they are also worn by some women.
+They are tied to the head and arm with leather straps dyed black, and worn by men during weekday morning prayers.
+In Orthodox synagogues they are expected to be worn only by men.
 The Karaite Jews, however, do not don tefillin.